 Not only do plants add a touch of life and comfort to your office space, but they also can improve air quality.
-Flourish in health with WDM’s top plants for your office.
+Flourish in health with our guide of the best plants for your office!

 As houseplants are making a comeback into the homes of millennials and beyond, they have also crept their way into the workplace.
 Not only are they a welcome distraction from grey, fluorescent-lit office spaces, but numerous studies have shown their ability to decrease stress and increase productivity.

 Plants in the workplace have been deemed restorative, accelerating your brain’s ability to recover from fatigue and stress.
 Despite your reasons for bringing leafy friends into your concrete jungle, plants have certainly proven their rightful place on our desks (and our hearts).